 Avocados are a source of vitamins and nutrients.
-Their popularity as a condiment or use in salads is enhanced by the sunny climates their presence on the menu evokes.
+Their popularity as a condiment or use in salads is enhanced by the sunny climates evoked by their presence on the menu.
 Planting avocado trees outdoors is not a viable option for most United States gardeners because of the plant’s preference for tropical to sub-tropical temperatures and frost sensitivity.

 However, you can learn how to plant an avocado tree as a potted indoor plant or in a protected area outdoors to grow your own crop of this rich, versatile fruit.
 Warm indoor temperatures, bright sunlight and good avocado tree care can have you on your way to homemade guacamole and a host of other gustatory delights.

 Avocado tree growing is a fun way to introduce organic fruit for you and your family.
 Avocados may be medium to large trees but dwarf varieties exist for home growing.
 The trees have fragile limbs that are easily damaged by wind and the entire plant is very sensitive to cold conditions.

 The tree is evergreen with thick, leathery leaves and produces perfect white, ivory to yellow flowers.
 The fruit has a large seed or pit in the center and may be green or nearly black.
 Avocado information wouldn’t be complete without mentioning the three distinct groups of the fruit from which all cultivars derive.
 These main varieties are: